|Age||Rising 3rd and 4th graders|

 Dave DiLorenzo, Executive Director

 A private charter is a fun opportunity for a group of up to 3-5 people to get out on Boston Harbor in a sailboat, with no need to worry about planning a thing!
 Experience the fantastic views of the city from the water, learn some sailing skills or take the helm if you’d like, check out some Boston landmarks, or just sit back and enjoy the ride.
 An expert instructor will be there every step of the way, and will be happy to customize the lesson or cruise for you.
-We have a variety of boats available for charter, including Rhodes 19s (comfortable 19-foot keelboats that fit up to 3-4 people), J/22s (faster, more responsive keelboats that fit up to 4 people), and our cruising boats, which can fit 4-5 and are suitable for longer trips around the Harbor Islands.
+We have a variety of boats available for charter, including Rhodes 19s (comfortable 19-foot keelboats), J/22s (faster, more responsive keelboats), and our cruising boats, which can fit 4-5 and are suitable for longer trips around the Harbor Islands.
 Feel free to bring a picnic or snacks for the sail (note that alcohol isn’t permitted before or during sailing).
 Life jackets are provided.
-Minimum of 2 hours; price includes as many guests as can safely fit on the vessel.

-Courageous can also accomodate private groups requiring 2 or more boats.
+Courageous can also accommodate private groups requiring 2 or more boats.
 See our Corporate Functions page for more information.

 Members who purchase the optional damage waiver are released from financial responsibility for physical damage to Courageous boats in their care and custody, so long as it is not caused by the Member's negligence or intentional conduct, violation of the Courageous Sailing Agreement & General Release and Membership Terms & Conditions, failure to stay clear of other boats and obstacles, or running aground.
 No waiver of damage liability shall be effective until the damage waiver payment is received.
 Please note that the damage waiver does not waive financial responsibility for damage or injury to other boats, property or people, towing services, or lost equipment.
 Please read our Sailing Agreement & General Release and Membership Terms & Conditions to fully understand our policies.